 The ancient Egyptian people were grouped in a hierarchical system with the Pharaoh at the top and farmers and slaves at the bottom.
-The groups of people nearest the top of society were the richest and most powerful.
+Egyptian social classes had some porous borders but they were largely fixed and clearly delineated, not unlike the medieval feudal system.
+Clearly, the groups of people nearest the top of society were the richest and most powerful.

 The diagram above shows the structure of ancient Egyptian society.